Silvana Estrada

 Estrada, who has been hailed as “an artist of the past, the present, and the future” by Rolling Stone’s ‘The Future of Music’, was previously featured on best of 2022 lists in NPR, The Guardian, BBC 6Music, The Needle Drop, Billboard, and SPIN.
 In 2024, she was nominated for a GRAMMY for ‘Best Global Music Performance’, she has also been nominated for multiple Latin GRAMMYs – including for her track ‘Si Me Matan‘ (3.1 million views) -, a Libera Award, and the Rolling Stone en Español Awards.
 In 2022 she won the Latin GRAMMY award for ‘Best New Artist’.
 She has also been featured on NPR’s Tiny Desk (Home) Concert.

-Last time Estrada came to London in 2023 she sold out EartH Theatre and this month she curated a stage for Pitchfork Music Festival CDMX 2025 – which Pitchfork hailed as “a true labor of love and community”, complimenting her “powerful vocals” -, bringing along Bedouine, Tim Bernardes and Rodrigo Amarante.
-Last night Estrada also made a surprise appearance alongside Laufey at her show in CDMX.
+Last time Estrada came to London in 2023 she sold out EartH Theatre and earlier this year she curated a stage for Pitchfork Music Festival CDMX 2025 – which Pitchfork hailed as “a true labor of love and community”, complimenting her “powerful vocals” -, bringing along Bedouine, Tim Bernardes and Rodrigo Amarante.

 Photo credit: Jesús Soto Fuentes